Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 Rotating your digital menu board doesn’t necessarily mean showing different menu offerings at varying hours of the day.
 For instance, many smaller businesses like food trucks and drive-thru restaurants offer the same à la carte menu.

-But they, too, can daypart their menus by having different renditions.
-There are different clever ways to diversify your menus for dayparting, such as:
+But they, too, can segregate their menus by having different versions.
+There are various ways to diversify your menus, such as:

 • Changing the layout, color, and visual appeal